 4. Use Vinegar

 Vinegar contains acetic acid, which breaks down the silicone bonds.
-Pour vinegar onto the silicone and let it sit for several minutes.
+Pour a small amount of vinegar onto the silicone and let it sit for several minutes.
 It may take several applications to remove the silicone altogether.

 5. Use a Cleaning Product

-WD40: Dip a rag into the solution and let the silicone be soft enough to scrape off with a razor blade.
+WD40: Lightly saturate a rag with WD40 and lay over the silicone to allow to soak in (approximately 20 minutes).
+The silicone should soften enough to scrape off with a razor blade.

 Alcohol: Finally, use alcohol.
 Again, dip a rag into the solution.
-Let it sit overnight, then scrape away any remaining silicone the following morning.
+Let it sit for 20-30 minutes, then scrape away any remaining silicone.

 Remove Silicone from Granite: Dos and Don’ts